anair-it/spring-boot-microservices/README.md

 ## Logging
 Publish application and system logs to a centralized server.
 - Logs from applications and systems are collected by [Fluentd](https://www.fluentd.org/)
-    - Review fluentd conf at _logging/fluentd/conf/fluent.conf_
+    - Review fluentd conf at _logging/fluentd/conf/fluent.conf_ that has elasticsearch and loki outputs
-- Fluentd publishes the logs to [OpenDistro Elasticsearch](https://opendistro.github.io/for-elasticsearch-docs/) server
+- Fluentd publishes the logs to [OpenDistro Elasticsearch](https://opendistro.github.io/for-elasticsearch-docs/) server and Loki
 - Visualize logs in Kibana
+- Visualize logs in Grafana using Loki datasource

 ## Metrics
 - [Read more on Metrics...](metrics/README.md)